snowmac/snowmac.github.io/new_job_criteria.md

 # What do I want in my next job?

 Well, it depends.
-Building my own product sounds awesome.
 For me it really boils down to:

 1. Remote only roles.
 Part time on site, 3 days a week from home etc... no thank you.
 I work from home or from a hotel when traveling.
 If it's not remote, please don't reach out.
 2. Full time or Contract.
 Tell me up front.
-I mostly consider contract 1099 or C2C roles though I'm open to a FTE role at the right company.
 3. Disclosure of rate.
 If it's contract, give me your C2C/1099 rate if it's a salary give me the full range.
 If you don't like it, I'm very sorry but it is now <a href="https://www.laboremploymentlawblog.com/2020/12/articles/bonus-compensation/colorado-new-equal-pay-act/" target="_blank">Colorado State Law</a>.
 4. Short interview process.
 If you have 6 interviews, a bunch of take home work and other crap; I'm not interested.
+5. Autonomy of schedule.
+I have Therapy at 9 am on Thursdays and I teach a computer programming class at a local highschool as a volunteer Wednesday afternoons.
+Neither is negotiable.
+I need therapy and to teach kids to program.
+6. Equity, Options or RSUs -- I need and want skin in the business.